puppetlabs/puppet-docs/source/puppet/4.2/reference/lang_classes.markdown

 #### Appending to Resource Attributes

-Some resource attributes (such as the [relationship metaparameters][relationships]) can accept multiple values in an array.
+Some resource attributes, such as the [relationship metaparameters][relationships], can accept multiple values in an array.
 When overriding attributes in a derived class, you can add to the existing values instead of replacing them by using the `+>` ("plusignment") keyword instead of the standard `=>` hash rocket:

 ~~~ ruby
 class apache {